-Do you love coffee but hate how it sometimes makes you feel in the gut?
+Do you love coffee but hate how it makes you feel in the gut?

-Even though coffee has been linked to a variety of health-positive trends such as reduced risk of certain kinds of cancer, more efficient metabolism, and better liver health, many people experience a negative side as well.
+Even though coffee is linked to a variety of health-positive trends such as reduced risk of certain kinds of cancer, more efficient metabolism, and better liver health, many people experience a negative side as well.

 An upset stomach.

 There are several reasons why coffee gives some of us an upset stomach.
 One of them is completely in your control, but a couple aren’t.